mechmotum/mechmotum.github.io/content/pages/guide.rst

   work, etc.
 - BME MSc students now have some new excellent guidance documents with flowcharts available on the "Master Biomedical Engineering" Brightspace course under "ALL STUDENTS - Flowcharts & Guidance Docs".
+Please read these and reference them regularly.
 - BMD & BME students are encouraged to join the "Graduation Community Program" for get togethers and workshops on topics to help you move through your MSc.

 Internship
 ----------

-15 ECs (~400 hours, 10 weeks full time)
+15 ECs (420 hours, ~10 weeks full time)

 After you have found an internship, typically on your own but sometimes through postings via the lab, here are some things you need to do: